Web3bazaar/Project-submissions/readme.md

 # Project file description

 name :  < Name of the project >
-description :   <small introduction of the project>
+description :   < Small introduction of the project>
-chainId : <id of the chain in hex>
+chainId :  < Id of the chain in hex >
-discord : <discord channel>
+discord : < Discord channel>
 twitter : <twitter account of channel>
 github  : <github of the project>
 website : <project site url>